tobischw/Pronghorn-1/README.md

 * Smart thread scheduling

 ## Documentation
 Please refer to the [website](https://objectcomputing.github.io/Pronghorn/docs/home/) for documentation, how to get started, and examples.

-The JavaDocs are incomplete but available.
+For a catalog of all availables stages and schemas, please click [here](https://objectcomputing.github.io/Pronghorn/catalog/home/).

 ## Demo
 Below is a recorded live demo of an application written using Pronghorn that quickly encodes and decodes JPG to raster (such as BMP) and vice versa.